Louis XV: Government of the Duke de Choiseul (1758–1770)

 Louis named the Duke de Choiseul as his minister of foreign affairs on 3 December 1758, following the recommendation of Madame de Pompadour.
 In 1763, he became Minister of War, giving the role of minister of foreign affairs to his cousin, the Duc de Praslin.
 A few months later, he also became the Minister of the Navy, and became the most influential and powerful member of the government.
 In the council and circles of government, he was the leader of the philosophe faction, which included Madame de Pompadour, which sought to appease the Parlements and the Jansenists.
-On the diplomatic front, he negotiated a "Family Pact" with the Bourbon monarch of Spain (1761); negotiated the Treaty of Paris in 1761, and completed the integration of Lorraine into France (1766) upon the death of the King's father-in-law Stanislaus I Leszczyński, Duke of Lorraine.
+On the diplomatic front, he negotiated a "Family Pact" with the Bourbon monarch of Spain (1761); negotiated the Treaty of Paris in 1761, and completed the integration of Lorraine into France (1766) upon the death of the King's father-in-law Stanisław Leszczyński, Duke of Lorraine.
 He incorporated Corsica into France (1768), and negotiated the marriage of his grandson, the future Louis XVI, with Marie Antoinette (1770).

 His most notable accomplishment was the modernization of the French military, based on the lessons learned during the Seven Years' War.
 Under Choiseul, the government, rather than the officers, took the responsibility of training, giving uniforms, and training soldiers.
 The artillery was standardized, and new tactics, based on the Prussian model, were adopted and taught.
 The Navy in 1763 had been reduced to just 47 vessels and twenty frigates, three times smaller than the British Royal Navy fleet.
 He launched a major shipbuilding program to construct eighty vessels and forty-five new frigates, which would allow the French fleet, combined with the allied Spanish fleet, to outnumber the Royal Navy.